isc-projects/kea/CONTRIBUTING.md

 you happen to modify anything in the documentation, use `–-enable-generate-docs`.
 If you are modifying DHCP code, you are likely to be interested in enabling a non-default database backends for DHCP.
 Note that if the backend is not enabled, the database-specific unit-tests are skipped.
-To enable the MySQL backend, use the switch `–with-mysql`; for PostgreSQL, use `–with-pgsql` and for Cassandra use `--with-cql`.
+To enable the MySQL backend, use the switch `–with-mysql`; for PostgreSQL, use `–with-pgsql`.
 A complete list of all switches can be obtained with the command:

 ```bash
 ./configure --help